ShizukaDonaghue/happy-beans/TESTING.md

 ### HTML
 All HTML pages were validated using [W3C HTML Validator](https://validator.w3.org/) to check for any issues or syntax errors.
 The only errors identified were for Summernote fields.
-Please see below results for each page.
+Please see the results below for each page.

 <details>
-  <summary>Home Page - No isses or errors</summary>
+  <summary>Home Page - No issues or errors</summary>

   <img src="docs/images/testing/home-page.png">